cmdi

 from cmdi import Pipe

-result = my_command_func('foo', _stderr=pipe))
+result = my_command_func('foo', _stderr=pipe)

-print(result.stderr) # Prints the caught ouput.
+print(result.stderr) # Prints the captured error output.

 ```